Marek-MC/Marek-MC/README.md

 Hello, and welcome to my Introductory!

-- My name is Marek Carlisle.
+- My name is: Marek Carlisle
-- I am interested in cats, space, computers, and games.
+- I am interested in: Cats, space, computers, and games
-- I study programming, computer science, cybersecurity, and a little other sciences.
+- I study: programming, computer science, and cybersecurity
-- You can contact me via email at any time: marekcarlisle@protonmail.com
+- Contact me via: marekcarlisle@protonmail.com

-I love playing videogames, and doing things with computers and other technologies.
-I study computer science for fun, and solving computer problems is a skill that I value within myself, as I love having technological freedom.
-I dream of one day putting these naturally developed tech skills to use in creating cash flow, and taking my craft around the globe.
-And perhaps making games as side projects too.

-I want to become a freelancer, but I'm looking for professional work to help me get there.

-Companies I want to work for: Microsoft, Google, Apple, Riot Games, Mojang...
+I am into various tech-based activities; Including, but not limited too: Gaming (PC and consoles), collecting/archiving data (Music, movies, etc.), building and fixing computers, and occasionally programming in different languages.

+Technologies I have experience with: Javascript (and HTML, CSS), Python, Windows, MacOS, and a few Linux distributions.

 <!---